sciactive/nephele/packages/nephele/README.md

 });
 ```

-This object can also be returned from an adapter and/or authenticator function.
+This object can also be returned from an adapter, authenticator, and/or plugins function.

 # How it Works